 Safety Concern: Anything in your vehicle can become a potential hazard during a crash.
 A mirror could break, or cause additional injury if it came loose from the headrest and became a projectile.
 Toys hanging from a seat (particularly the handle of a rear facing only seat) can hurt the child if they go flying into their face, or can pose a strangulation hazard if the attachment is long and flexible.

-Our Suggestion: If you feel it is necessary to see your little one via a headrest mirror, perhaps due to a health issue, be aware of the risks involved before making your decision.
-Choose a mirror made of only soft, flexible materials that can be tethered to minimize these risks.
+Our Suggestion: If you find it necessary to see your little one via a headrest-mounted mirror, perhaps due to a health issue, be aware of the risks involved before making your decision.
+Only choose a mirror made of soft, flexible materials that can be tethered to minimize these risks.
 Remember that a mirror can be a distraction hazard, so keep your eyes on the road and only check on your Little if you’re not the driver or if you’re at a complete stop in an appropriate and safe spot to do so.
 The same rule applies to toys – stick with items that are soft and lightweight.

 Safety Concern: Products marketed to keep your seat safe from accidents and spills may interfere with proper harness fit.

-In your child restraint manual, the manufacturer will usually have very specific warnings or instructions about what you can use with your restraint.
+Your car seat or booster seat’s manual will usually include very specific warnings or instructions about what you can use with your child’s restraint.
 We’ve chosen several different restraints from different manufacturers and taken excerpts out of their manuals so you can see what their warnings include and where you might find it in the manual.
 Some of the seats mentioned in this list are discontinued but we wanted to continue to show how to find this information for your child’s car seat.

 Britax Marathon 70

 The use of non-Britax Child Safety, Inc., covers, inserts, toys, accessories, or tightening devices is not approved by Britax.
 Their use could cause this child seat to not perform as intended in a crash.